zabertech/python-swampyer/README.md

 Nox is used to automate the testing between the various python versions.

-Once the environment is up, run from the checkout directory the following command
+By default when the docker compose is started the system will initiate a nox run running the test suite against the range of python versions we support.

+However, if you wish to run or develop within the environment, change the `docker-compose.yml` to have a command of `sleep infinity` and the container will remember active for ad-hoc execution of the test suite.

 ```bash
 docker compose exec python_swampyer nox